You would usually own copyright in text you have written unless:

 - You transferred (assigned) your copyright to someone else (e.g. a publisher or a client).

 You can own copyright in text that you agreed to write for a fee - for example, for a publisher, commissioning editor or client - if you didn't transfer your copyright as part of the agreement.

 A transfer of copyright by a writer usually requires a written communication (e.g. a clause in a publishing contract or contributor agreement) that is signed by the writer.
 It can be an electronic signature.

-When completing the Royalty Claim, you should check any documentation that relates to the works you list on the online form.
-You may also need to check with your publisher.
+You should check any documentation that relates to the works you register on the Member Portal.